Nani-o/ansible-lxd-deploy/README.md

 ###### lxd_profiles

 This is a list of LXD [profiles](https://lxd.readthedocs.io/en/latest/profiles/) that you want to setup.
-It uses the ansible [module](https://docs.ansible.com/ansible/devel/modules/lxd_profile_module.html) for this purpose.
+It uses the ansible [lxd_profile](https://docs.ansible.com/ansible/devel/modules/lxd_profile_module.html) module for installing them.

 By default this var will contains a default profile that use the default storage and the lxdbr0 bridge.

 ```YAML